sebasmonia/panda/README.md

                     environment and deploy.
 * panda-deploy-status: gets the status of all environments for a deploy project.
+* panda-create-release: create a release out of a successful build.

 * panda-clear-credentials: force inputting user/pass in the next API call.

 * panda-refresh-cache: re-fetch list of build plans and deploy projects.